smartdevicelink/sdl_evolution/proposals/NNNN-use-boost-library-technical-part.md

 }
 ```

-There are number of possible problems
+There are numbers of possible problems:
-1. Manual heap allocation - could lead to the memory leaks.
+1. Manual heap allocation could lead to the memory leaks.
-2. Some difference in code for QNX and Linux.(Usage of `#ifdef`s).
-Could be even more differences in case of porting to i.e. Windows.
+2. Some differences in code for QNX and Linux.(Usage of `#ifdef`s).
+It could be even more differences in case of porting, for example, to Windows.
-3. Hand-written recursive algorithm to iterate through the directories.
+3. Hand-made recursive algorithm to iterate through the directories.
 Usually such algorithms could be the sources of the hard identified bugs.

 #### Code using the boost library
 ```c++